Miltonly/Streets/Langholm Street

 Getting around

-Langholm Street sits in Coates, a pocket of Milton that trades proximity to the escarpment for a slightly longer reach to the highway.
-The 401 on-ramp at Regional Road 25 is a four-minute drive, making the daily run to Mississauga a manageable 22 minutes.
-The Milton GO Station is six minutes by car, and the combined drive-and-train trip to Toronto's Union Station runs about 66 minutes total.
-For Pearson, the drive is 32 minutes.
-The street itself is quiet, with no through-traffic, so the road network handles the load without noise.
+Langholm Street sits in Coates, a pocket of Milton that puts the 401 on-ramp at Regional Road 25 roughly four minutes away.
+For Toronto commuters, the Milton GO station is a six-minute drive; the total trip to Union Station runs about 66 minutes, a rhythm many residents accept for the space they gain.
+Mississauga is a 22-minute drive, Oakville 24 minutes, and Pearson 32 minutes.
+The street itself is quiet, with through-traffic limited to local use, so the road network handles the load without the noise of busier corridors.

 Schools and catchment